Warm vs Cool Paint Colors: How to Choose

 When to Break the Rules

-Closed-off rooms — powder rooms, bedrooms with doors, home offices — can be any temperature.
-The warm/cool consistency rule primarily applies to open, connected spaces.
-A cool-toned powder room off a warm-toned hallway is perfectly fine.
+The warm/cool consistency rule applies to open, connected spaces where adjacent walls are visible from the same vantage point.
+Closed rooms with their own doors (powder rooms, bedrooms, home offices) operate independently and can be any temperature without affecting the rest of the home.
+A cool-toned powder room off a warm-toned hallway is perfectly fine because the transition happens behind a closed door.
 Use our compare tool to see how colors from different temperature families look next to each other.